pen-lang/pen/README.md

 Pen is a **functional** programming language following [Go][go]'s philosophy focused on **application programming**.
 It aims for further simplicity, testability, and portability to empower team (v. individual) and/or long-term (v. short-term) productivity.

 Pen also provides [Rust][rust]/C FFI to reuse existing resources written in those languages.
-Pen comes with no built-in system library or runtime and can compile platform-independent programs even for [WebAssembly](https://webassembly.org/).
+Pen's system libraries and runtime are detachable from applications and its compiler can compile platform-independent programs even for [WebAssembly](https://webassembly.org/).

 ```pen
 import Os'Context { Context }